Alleviate Pain and Ensure Proper Jaw Joint Function

 Some people experience jaw clicking or a grating sensation when moving the jaw, but do not feel pain.
 If you can fully move your mouth without pain, even if your jaw pops or clicks, you may not need treatment for a TMJ disorder.

 If your jaw is tender and painful to move, or if it locks and you’re unable to fully open or close it, contact Utah Surgical Arts right away.
 Our surgeons can provide relief and will evaluate your TMJ to determine the right treatment.

 Treatment for TMJ Disorder

-Prior to undergoing treatment, you will meet with one of our board-certified surgeons during the consultation.
+Prior to undergoing treatment, you will meet with one of our experienced surgeons during the consultation.
 We may take 3D scans to assess the jaw joint and will discuss your options for anesthesia or sedation, should surgical treatment be necessary.
 We may perform arthroscopy to diagnose the condition.
 This involves your doctor inserting a small tube and camera into the joint to view the area.

 Nonsurgical approaches will be considered first, as these methods have proven effective for many people with TMJ problems.
 These include pain relievers, anti-inflammatories, and muscle relaxants.
 Wearing a mouth guard at night can relieve pressure on the joint and prevent teeth grinding.
 We may also recommend oral splints or physical therapy to strengthen the jaw muscles.